 Tip: if you are having trouble with your graphics card, you can update the AMD graphics drivers in Windows.

 What to Look for When Buying a Graphics Card

-Take note of the power supply as well.
+Take note of your power supply as well.
 How many amps can it supply on the 12v rails?
 How many watts is it rated for, and how many six- and eight-pin PCIe connectors does it have?
 Cross-reference this information with the graphics card you want to buy.
-If your computer can’t handle it, you'll want to look for a graphics card that will require less power or consider a power upgrade.
+If your computer isn't equipped to handle your new graphics card, you'll want to look for a graphics card requiring less power or consider a PSU upgrade.

 3. Memory and Bandwidth

 Although more VRAM on your graphics card doesn't guarantee more performance, it's fast becoming a crucial factor as games become more demanding, especially at higher resolutions like 4K.
 Many recent high-end graphics cards come with questionable amounts of GPU VRAM, such as the RTX 3070 Ti that only shipped with 8GB of VRAM.
 Even though the card is still more powerful, its longevity is hampered by the relatively small VRAM buffer.

 Memory bandwidth is as equally important as the memory on your graphics card.
 Data ready to be processed by the GPU is usually stored on the card's dedicated memory, which can be GDDR3, GDDR5, (more recently) GDDR6, or GDDR6X.
 Note that GDDR6 memory provides twice the bandwidth of GDDR5 clocked at the same rate.

 Most of the recent-gen graphics cards ship with GDDR6 memory, with some getting even faster GDDR6X memory.
 Since memory bandwidth is vital for performance, you should always choose faster memory for better performance.